Differences between BSE vs NSE

 National Stock Exchange (NSE)

-The National Stock Exchange of India Limited is located in, Mumbai and is popularly known as “NSE”.
-It was established in the year 1992 and is considered India’s Biggest Exchange by turnover.
-The NSE launched its benchmark Index, the NIFTY with 50 stocks from leading companies in 1996 and kept adding further indices based on sector & market capitalization.
+The National Stock Exchange of India Limited, also known as “NSE,” established in 1992, is located in Mumbai and holds the distinction of being India’s biggest exchange by turnover.
+The NSE launched its benchmark Index, the NIFTY, with 50 stocks from leading companies in 1996 and added further indices based on sector & market capitalization.
 It was promoted by leading financial institutions (Banks & LIC) at the request of the Government of India.
-NSE provides a modern, screen-based trading system, with over two lakhs trading terminals.
+NSE provides a modern, screen-based trading system with over two lakh terminals.

-In NSE, the trading member is admitted to any of the following combinations of market segments: Wholesale Debt Market segment, Capital Market (CM) and the Futures and Options segments, CM Segment and the WDM (Wholesale Debt Market) segment, or CM (Cash Market) Segment, the WDM and the F and O segment.
+The NSE admits a trading member to any of the following combinations of market segments: the Wholesale Debt Market segment, the Capital Market (CM) and the Futures and Options segments, the CM Segment and the WDM (Wholesale Debt Market) segment, or the CM (Cash Market) Segment, the WDM, and the F and O segment.

-NSE is ranked 11th position globally with an overall market capitalization of more than $2.27 trillion as of April 2018.
+NSE is ranked 11th globally, with an overall market capitalization of more than $2.27 trillion as of April 2018.
 It is one of the largest exchanges in the world by the listed companies of 1600+ as of March 2018.

 Calculation of NIFTY